Common Sense Media Review

 What's the Story?

-J. Daniel Atlas (Jesse Eisenberg), Henley Reeves (Isla Fisher), Merritt McKinney (Woody Harrelson), and Jack Wilder (Dave Franco) are four small-time magicians, escape artists, and mentalists who are recruited by an anonymous leader to execute a series of increasingly explanation-defying, crowd-pleasing tricks as a group called the Four Horsemen.
-Their first act together -- a Las Vegas feat that has them stealing 3 million euros from a Parisian bank via an unwitting audience member and a teleportation machine -- attracts the attention of FBI agent Dylan Rhodes (Mark Ruffalo) and an Interpol staffer (Melanie Laurent).
+In NOW YOU SEE ME, J. Daniel Atlas (Jesse Eisenberg), Henley Reeves (Isla Fisher), Merritt McKinney (Woody Harrelson), and Jack Wilder (Dave Franco) are four small-time magicians recruited by an anonymous leader to perform a series of explanation-defying, crowd-pleasing tricks as a group called the Four Horsemen.
+Their first act together—a Las Vegas feat that has them stealing 3 million euros from a Parisian bank via an unwitting audience member and a teleportation machine—attracts the attention of FBI agent Dylan Rhodes (Mark Ruffalo) and an Interpol staffer (Melanie Laurent).
 A billionaire mogul (Michael Caine) bankrolls their act, but even he isn't part of the inner circle.
 And neither is the former-magician-turned-professional-debunker (Morgan Freeman) who's on their case.
-Who are the Four Horsement, and what are their shows building up to?
-The ultimate magic trick?
+Who are the Four Horsemen, and what are their shows really building up to?

 Is It Any Good?

-NOW YOU SEE ME is, in its best moments, hugely entertaining.
-Large-scale tricks unveiled in Vegas, New Orleans, and NYC's graffiti mecca, Five Points, are a visual delight.
-They satisfy with skilled camera work, perfectly executed patter from the able cast, and efficient pacing.
+In its best moments, this magic heist movie is hugely entertaining.
+Now You See Me's large-scale tricks unveiled in Vegas, New Orleans, and NYC's graffiti mecca, Five Points, are a visual delight.
+They mix skilled camera work, perfectly executed patter from the able cast, and efficient pacing.

 But ultimately, the movie is an illusion that doesn't pay off.
-The best caper movies let you in on the caper, showing you how it's going to go down so that you can share in the thrill of getting away with it.
-Now You See Me does that, in some ways, but neglects to do so when it's most crucial -- it unmasks some of the trickery, but not all of it -- demanding viewers to continue to suspend their disbelief and rely on belated explanations rather than find out on their own.
+The best caper films let viewers in on the heist, showing you how it's going to go down so that you can share in the thrill of getting away with it.
+Now You See Me does that, in some ways, but neglects to do so when it's most crucial—it unmasks some of the trickery, but not all of it—demanding that viewers continue to suspend their disbelief and rely on belated explanations rather than find out on their own.
 This is one of a few reasons the movie doesn't quite gel, despite being very entertaining.
-Add to that a puzzling secondary storyline about a budding romance (who cares?), a wasted Caine (still in fine form, but not given much to do after an initially satisfying introduction), and disappointing corny bits that frankly don't belong in a movie with this much potential.
-Less smoke and mirrors and more substance could have made this film a more memorable romp.
+It also has a puzzling secondary storyline about a budding romance (who cares?), a wasted Caine (still in fine form, but not given much to do after an initially satisfying introduction), and disappointing corny bits that frankly don't belong in a movie with this much potential.
+Less smoke and mirrors and more substance could have made this a more memorable romp.

 Talk to Your Kids About ...

-Families can talk about why the Four Horsemen did what they did.
+Families can talk about why Now You See Me's main characters, the Four Horsemen, did what they did.
 Are they motivated by greed, altruism, or a respect for their craft?

 Are the characters role models?
 Are they intended to be?
 Can you think of other law-breaking characters who are presented sympathetically?